-In this article, you will learn how to autofill the alphabet and other custom lists in Excel.
+This tutorial demonstrates how to autofill the alphabet and other custom lists in Excel.

 Excel is able to recognize patterns and autofill a list based on a single entry.
-This is often used for days, months, numbers, etc. You can also create a custom list with your own data and Excel will use it to recognize patterns for autofill.
+This is often used for days, months, numbers, etc. You can also create a custom list with your own data, and Excel will use it to recognize patterns for autofill.

 Default Custom Lists

 View Custom Lists

 - In the Ribbon, go to the File tab and click Options.